verynifty/fastdapp/docs/docs/tutorials/getting_started.md

 />
 ```

-Our complete code looks like this:
+Our complete code looks like this, if you click on the Revoke button you'll see the transaction for removing the approval being asked for confirmation by you.

 ```
 <div class="overflow-x-auto">